-Building footprint is defined as the surface area of all roofed structures on a lot, except for the area of a roof overhang that measures twenty-four inches (24") or less in depth.
+Building footprint is defined as the surface area of all roofed structures per use type, except for the area of a roof overhang that measures twenty-four inches (24") or less in depth.
+Where multiple buildings of the same use type, such as multiple office buildings, are located on more than one lot, maximum footprint shall be determined based upon the overall area of the site devoted to the single use type.

 Use Type Maximum

 Footprint

-Single Family (Low Density- 17.5%
+Single Family (Low Density- 17.5% per

-maximum one dwelling unit/acre)
+maximum one dwelling unit/acre) lot

-Single Family (Density of more 25%
+Single Family (Density of more 25% per

-than one unit/acre)
+than one unit/acre) lot

 Office 25%

 Multi-family 25%

 Senior 25%